‘Trafficking in a Drug of Dependence’ is an offence contrary to s 71AC of the Drugs, Poisons and Controlled Substances Act 1981 (the Act).

 This charge carries a maximum penalty of 15 years imprisonment.

 If a person trafficks or attempts to traffick in a drug of dependence at a school or in a public place within 500 metres of a school, the maximum penalty is 20 years imprisonment.

 The range of behaviour covered by a trafficking charge can be quite wide and so, inevitably, will be the sentencing range open to a magistrate or judge.

 To prove this offence the Prosecution must show that the accused intentionally trafficked or attempted to traffick in a drug of dependence.

 The law surrounding this simple proposition can be very complex.
-As an example a person can be found guilty of trafficking even though they knew the substance being trafficked was not a drug.
+As an example, a person can be found guilty of trafficking even though they did not know the substance being trafficked was a drug of dependence.
 It is also the sort of charge where a person who has brought an amount to share amongst their friends can be found guilty even when there was no intention to profit from the transaction.